dmoreira317/Polotic_Django_Final_project/README.md

 ## Jaguarete KAA Site
 This project was built as a final project for Polotic, an academy from Argentina.
-It includes user managment and a shopping cart as main features, which goes up to the cart itself, I haven´t developed the checkout yet.
+It includes user managment and a shopping cart as main features, which goes up to the cart itself, I haven't developed the checkout yet.

 #### Features
 - Full user management, sign up, login, logout, permissions, groups.